yayaya142/Workout-Tracker/README.md

 ## Introducing  Workout Tracker
 <br />
 <br />
 Tired of writing your workouts one by one?
 Lost motivation?
-You what to find a way to stay on track?<br />
+You wants to find a way to stay on track?<br />
 <br />
-For that reason I have developed Workout Tracker. in Workout Tracker you can find motivation with more the 4500 quotes, that change every time you open the app.<br />
+For that reason I have developed the Workout Tracker. in Workout Tracker you can find motivation with more then 4500 quotes, that changes every time you open the app.<br />
 You can see all your workouts history on the calendar or see a summary of your last seven days on the home screen.<br />
-You can view or edit your previous workout at any time so don't worry about mistakes.<br />
+You can also view or edit your previous workouts at any time so don't worry about mistakes.<br />
-on the home screen, you will see a medal with how many weeks you kept on track by your goal.<br /> Stop worrying about losing your progress thanks to Cloud Storage.<br /> Of course, every one of us has different wants and needs, because of that, you can change the settings at any time to fit your needs.<br />
+On the home screen, you will see a medal with how many weeks you kept on track by your goal.<br /> Stop worrying about losing your progress thanks to Cloud Storage.<br /> Of course, every one of us has different goals, that's why you can change the settings at any time to fit your goals.<br />
 <br />

 So start your journey on **Workout Tracker** and achieve your **goals!**